thanos-t/mono-labs-app/README.md

 more on Redux Dev Tools here: https://github.com/zalmoxisus/redux-devtools-extension
 3. open a terminal and navigate to the project folder then run npm start
-4. your browser should be open now on localhost:3000 and you should be able to see the app
+4. your browser should be open now on localhost:3000 and you should be able to see the app 4.1 on the top right side of the browser you can open the Redux Dev Tools click on the state tab and check what's in the state at that point

 # Getting Started with Create React App